 A natural next step is to do the analogous analysis for the purely closed tensor-matrix model \cite{Belin:2023efa,Jafferis:2024jkb} or extend this to the full open-closed tensor-matrix model \cite{Jafferis:2025yxt}.
-Either way, the immediate challenge is to generalize the main conclusions of this paper to the closed matrix model, describing 3d gravity on $\Sigma_{g,n}\times S^1$.
+The immediate challenge is to generalize the main conclusions of this paper to the closed matrix model, describing 3d gravity on $\Sigma_{g,n}\times S^1$.
 Related approaches to this problem have been pursued, for example in \cite{DiUbaldo:2023qli,Boruch:2025ilr,deBoer:2025rct}.
 It would be interesting to explore the connection.

 We should also point out that BCFT plays another role in the story.
 In this work, we have used the term ``BCFT" to exclusively refer to the asymptotic boundaries of 3d gravity, but in the worldsheet description of VMS, BCFT is used to describe for example the trumpet and instantons.
-We have not needed to discuss them explicitly, partly because we have already assumed the duality between the worldsheet VMS and the matrix model established in \cite{Collier:2023cyw}.
+We have not needed to discuss them explicitly, partly because we have already taken as an input the duality between the worldsheet VMS and the matrix model established in \cite{Collier:2023cyw}.
 One should not confuse the two separate roles played by BCFT.